1. Basic Ceiling Operations in Python: Using math.ceil()

 4. Real-World Use Cases

-Rounding Up in Financial Applications
+Ceiling Rounding in Financial Applications

-module is extremely useful in such scenarios.from decimal import Decimal, ROUND_UP
+from decimal import Decimal, ROUND_UP

-# Example of a financial calculation
+# Example for financial calculation

 interest_rate = Decimal('0.05')